 Hours and Admission

-As of early 2025, MONOVA operates Wednesdays to Sundays from 10:00 am to 5:00 pm.
+As of early 2026, MONOVA operates Wednesdays to Sundays from 10:00 am to 5:00 pm.
+The museum stays open until 8:00 pm on Thursdays.
 Winter hours run from October until March.
 During the winter season, the museum is closed on Thanksgiving, Remembrance Day, Christmas Eve and Christmas day, and New Year’s Eve as well as New Year’s day.
 It is, however, open on Boxing Day (December 26th).
 Between April and September the hours and dates of operation are slightly different.

 (Note: The prices above are subject to change.)